alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 DBT Cloud is DBT Labs' proprietary offering.
 It allows you to create jobs, set commands to execute, and schedule them using cron syntax.
 This solution integrates tightly with DBT but requires a subscription.

-###### Dexter
+###### Dagster

 https://dagster.io/

-We have chosen Dexter for DBT scheduling.
-Dexter, like Prefect, is a new-generation scheduling tool with several standout features for orchestrating DBT projects or any modern data stack project.
-Dexter's core concept, called an asset, is similar to DBT's models, making integration seamless.
+We have chosen Dagster for DBT scheduling.
+Dagster, like Prefect, is a new-generation scheduling tool with several standout features for orchestrating DBT projects or any modern data stack project.
+Dagster's core concept, called an asset, is similar to DBT's models, making integration seamless.

-Dexter boasts an excellent UI, which you'll see in a later section when we set up our own installation.
+Dagster boasts an excellent UI, which you'll see in a later section when we set up our own installation.
 It integrates tightly with DBT, displaying sources, models, and metrics clearly.
-This tight integration allows Dexter to orchestrate or re-execute specific parts of your pipeline, identify failed models, and re-execute those specific models.
+This tight integration allows Dagster to orchestrate or re-execute specific parts of your pipeline, identify failed models, and re-execute those specific models.

-Dexter excels in debugging, providing clear error messages and detailed logs of executed commands.
+Dagster excels in debugging, providing clear error messages and detailed logs of executed commands.
 This feature makes troubleshooting efficient, a crucial aspect of any orchestration tool.

-In the next section, we will set up a Dexter installation and orchestrate the project we've created.
+In the next section, we will set up a Dagster installation and orchestrate the project we've created.
 See you in the next lecture.

 #### Dagster Installation (All Platforms plus Github Codespace)

-You will find a section on [DBT orchestration](https://github.com/nordquant/complete-dbt-bootcamp-zero-to-hero/blob/main/_course_resources/course-resources.md#dbt-orchestration), and here you have the piece for Dexter.
+You will find a section on [DBT orchestration](https://github.com/nordquant/complete-dbt-bootcamp-zero-to-hero/blob/main/_course_resources/course-resources.md#dbt-orchestration), and here you have the piece for Dagster.
 It also explains how to create a new virtual environment if needed, which was covered in the previous lecture.

 ```sh
 (dbt_env) ➜  DataEngineer_dbt_Bootcamp git:(main) ✗ pip install -r requirements.txt